 One question that prospect clients invariably ask me nowadays, whilst going through the process of assessing if a watch is worth buying or not, is: “is the case polished”?
 This question is legitimate, since the market demands higher prices for untouched watches so – fairly enough – they want to know how the price they are asked reflects the actual condition of the watch, if they are getting the most possible for their money and if the watch they may be about to buy has the prerogatives necessary to be easily re-sold at some point in the future, possibly performing as a good investment too.

 Yet, when I hear the question I can’t help rolling my eyes, thinking how ironic it is that so many people expect to make a selective choice based on a difference they obviously cannot see and, occasionally, even understand.
-I mean, when people ask me if a Rolex GMT has “its super dome” crystal, or a Submariner from the late seventies the expandable Oyster bracelet and the “red triangle insert”, they obviously don’t know what they’re talking about.
-So, they want a watch with prerogatives that do not exist, because they heard someone mentioning those items.
-Likewise, the want a watch that was never polished because they heard someone saying that is something you must want.
+I mean, when people ask me if a Rolex GMT has “its super dome” crystal, or a Submariner from the late seventies the “stretch” Oyster bracelet and the “red triangle insert”, they obviously don’t know what they’re talking about.
+So they want a watch with prerogatives that do not exist or would not be consistent with what they are wanting to buy, just because they heard someone mentioning those items.
+Likewise, the want a watch that was never polished, mostly because they heard someone saying that that is something you must want.

-I understand that as long as you’ll just answer what they want to hear based on what they heard in some casual watch talk or read on an occasional visit to a collectors’ online forum, you will eventuality score a sale: and some
+I know that as long as you’ll just give the answer they want to hear, based on what they heard in some casual watch talk or read on an occasional visit to a collectors’ online forum, you will eventuality score a sale: and some

 For Part II, click here.